OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/apply-terraform/index_content_[2018.3,).partial.md

 The second option is to use the files contained in a package.
 This is done by selecting the `File inside a package` option, and specifying the package.

 The contents of the package will be extracted, and Terraform will automatically detect the files to use.
-See the [Terraform documentation](https://www.terraform.io/docs/configuration/load.html) for more details.
+See the [Terraform documentation](https://www.terraform.io/docs/configuration/load.html) for more details on the file load order.

 ![Package](step-aws-package.png "width=500")